 Monetary policy – RBM stands pat

-The Reserve Bank of Malawi is likely to cut the policy rate over the next 4-m.
-It had left the policy stance unchanged for almost a year, last cutting the policy rate by 100 bps in Mar 19.
+The Reserve Bank of Malawi is likely to hold the policy rate unchanged over the next 4-m.
+It had left the policy stance unchanged for over a year, last cutting by 100 bps in Mar 19.
 Following the Jul MPC meeting, the committee noted the government’s increased public sector financing requirement as among the factors weighing on the inflation outlook.

 Notwithstanding domestic FX liquidity challenges, FX trading guidelines in place for foreign exchange trading activities should limit upward movement of the currency.
 While we have seen the USD/MWK rise more meaningfully, particularly in Aug, the currency has still been slow to adjust.
 We put the currency at 812 at the end of Dec.